 These Arlington Area Summer Camps Still Have Openings

 In a bind?
-Last-minute procrastinators and type B moms and dads will be happy to know these local summer camps still have open spots.
+Last-minute procrastinators and type B parents will be happy to know these local summer camps still have spots available.

 Hate competing for summer camp signup in January?
-Did you suddenly have the horrifying realization that it’s mid-June and you still need child care?
-Maybe your summer plans suddenly changed.
+Did you suddenly have the horrifying realization that school’s nearly out and you still need summer child care?
 Don’t stress!
-We’re happy to report that there are still plenty of summer camp slots available in and around Arlington.
+We’re happy to report that there are still plenty of camp slots available in and around Arlington.
 Here are some cool camps that still have openings.

 StringTime camp